JiscPER/jper/docs/api/API.md

     }

-The response will be a 200 OK, with the following body
+* On successful request, the response will be a 200 OK, with the following body

     HTTP 1.1  200 OK
     Content-Type: application/json